-This week, I used Medicare.gov to select my Medicare part D(medication) plan for 2020.
+This post takes you through when I used Medicare.gov to select my Medicare part D(medication) plan for 2020.
 I decided that it might be useful for any of you who also need to make this selection to walk you through the website and the decision-making process I went through in selecting which plan made the most sense for me.

 This is something you should at least check annually, as every year there are changes made to all Part D plans, so even if you don’t change medications, there may be a plan that better covers your current medications, or your plan may no longer cover(or change the coverage of) one or more of your medications.

 If you’ve already created an account on the website, you just need to log yourself in using your email and password – if you haven’t yet created an account on the website, you should only need your Medicare card to create it.
 The other associated questions will be things like your address, phone number, birthdate and other identifying information.